Edge-Marketing-and-Design/edgeDevFirebase/README.md

     meta: {
       firstName: "John",
       lastName: "Doe"
-    } // This is just an example of meta, it can contain any fields and any number of fields.
+    }, // This is just an example of meta, it can contain any fields and any number of fields.
-    registrationCode: (document id) // This is the document id of either an added user or a template user, when using a template you can simply hardcode the registrationCode of the remplate to allow self registration.
+    registrationCode: (document id), // This is the document id of either an added user or a template user, when using a template you can simply hardcode the registrationCode of the remplate to allow self registration.
     dynamicDocumentFieldValue: "" // Optional - See explaintion above about self registration and dynamic collectionPath for user roles.
   });
 ```